Research Support Program (RSP)

 Project Focus/Support and Rationale

-Considerations on project focus: Are the project’s goals, hypothesis(es), intellectual question(s) or problem the proposer is trying to solve clearly articulated?
-I.e., does the proposal clearly describe what is intended by the PI, how the PI intends to reach objectives, and anticipated implications of the project’s findings/contributions?
+Considerations on Project Focus: Are the project’s goals, hypothesis(es), intellectual question(s) or problem the proposer is trying to solve clearly articulated?
+For example, does the proposal clearly describe what is intended by the PI.
+How does the PI intend to reach objectives, does the narrative provide a convincing background and rationale for the project, and are the implications of the project’s findings/contributions anticipated?
 Does the proposed project logically lead to future expanded projects supported by external funding opportunities?
 Is it clear and specific who could benefit and what the impact will be if the project is successful?
 Is the audience for the proposal clearly identified?
 Does the audience include professional practitioners in relevant disciplines?

-Considerations on Methodology/Approach: Does the project incorporate methods/an approach appropriate to the goals, objectives, or proposed contribution?
-Does the proposal suggest modified procedures in response to changing circumstances?
+Considerations on Methodology/Approach: Are the proposed strategies appropriate, well thought out and clearly described?
+Are the research goals, performance milestones, and timetable for achieving such milestones clearly articulated?
 Does the project effectively apply its stated methods/approach?
 Is the proposed solution relevant to/applicable in real-world situations?
 What need is the contribution going to address?
-Will the project fill a potential need or function that is currently unfilled, be reinventing the wheel or creating a solution in search of a problem?
+Will the project fill a potential need or function that is currently unfilled, reinvent the wheel or create a solution in search of a problem?
 Does the proposal suggest modified procedures in response to changing circumstances?

 Expected Benefits and Implementation/Deliverables